 - Akechidaira Plateau – If you have a car head up the Irohazaka Winding Road to a free car park with stunning views across the valley below.
 If you want from here, you can even take the Akechidaira Ropeway for spectacular views over both the Kegon Waterfall and Lake Chuzenjiko.

 - Kanmangafuchi Abyss – Wander the riverside trail of this pleasant spot in central Nikko.
 Look out for the stone guardians along the way, Jizo statues who look out for the deceased (though you can learn more at Edo Wonderland!)

 - Tobu World Square – Not at all my cup of tea, and nothing on the ornate Edo Wonderland, but this recently opened theme park filled with 1/25th scale replicas of famous buildings from around the world might be your cup of tea.
 If I wanted something this bizarre, I’d just go Mario Karting in Tokyo again.

-- Nikko Grand Garden – At 4,000 acres this is the largest garden in northern Kanto Area with greenhouses filled with seasonal flowers, plenty of colourful photo ops and a ton of Bonsai trees.
+- Nikko Grand Garden – At 4,000 acres, this is the most extensive garden in northern Kanto Area with greenhouses filled with seasonal flowers, plenty of colorful photo ops, and a ton of Bonsai trees.

 - Kinugawa River Cruise – One for the warmer months, but what better way to experience nature than hurtling down a river at speed in a small boat as everything passes you by.